DouglasTitze/DouglasTitze.github.io/_posts/2023-03-24-Balanced-Binary-Tree.md

 The algorithm I chose retrieved the largest depth of each child and then passed those values up to the parent.
 If there ever were a violation of the tree balance, I would set both depths to infinity.
 This would allow the function to continue running while propagating the violation trigger until the final comparison of depths.

+**Binary Tree -** A rooted tree where every node has at most two children, the left and right children.

 **Visual Examples**
 Depth first search being performed on a tree, [click](https://he-s3.s3.amazonaws.com/media/uploads/9fa1119.jpg){:target="_blank"} to view

+Binary Tree, [click](https://cdn.programiz.com/sites/tutorial2program/files/perfect-binary-tree_0.png){:target="_blank"} to view

 # Solution Statistics